-Overall, we observe that coverage decreases for larger model structures, and the more precise symbolic and deeppoly domains result in a significant coverage boost, especially for larger structures.
-We also note that, as in this case we are analyzing the entire input space, deeppoly generally performs worse than the symbolic domain.
-In particular, for larger structures, the symbolic domain often yields a higher input coverage in a shorter analysis running time.
+Overall, we observe that coverage decreases for larger model structures, and the more precise SYMBOLIC and DEEPPOLY domains result in a significant coverage boost, especially for larger structures.
+We also note that, as in this case we are analyzing the entire input space, DEEPPOLY generally performs worse than the SYMBOLIC domain.
+In particular, for larger structures, the SYMBOLIC domain often yields a higher input coverage in a shorter analysis running time.
+Interestingly, the input coverage is higher for the largest model with 45 hidden nodes (i.e., 9 hidden layers with 5 nodes each) than that with 40 hidden nodes (i.e., 4 hidden layers with 10 nodes each).
+In fact, in neural-network models with more layers but fewer nodes per layer, the activation status of a node fixes the activation status of more nodes in subsequent layers.
+As a consequence, fewer activation patterns are actually needed to cover a larger portion of the input space.
+For instance with the SYMBOLIC domain only 14 patterns are enough to cover 41.98% of the input space for the model with 45 hidden nodes with U = 4, while for the model with 40 hidden nodes already 50 patterns are needed to cover only 37.19% of the input space with U = 10.
 Finally, we observe that increasing the upper bound U tends to increase coverage independently of the specific model structure.
 However, interestingly, this does not always come at the expense of an increased running time.
 In fact, such a change often results in decreasing the number of partitions that the expensive backward analysis needs to analyze (cf. columns |F|) and, in turn, this reduces the overall running time.